opentensor/btcli/CONTRIBUTING.md

 You may also like to view the [/tests](https://github.com/opentensor/btcli/tree/master/tests) for starter examples.

 Here is a quick summary:
-- **Running Tests**: Use `pytest` from the root directory of the Bittensor repository to run all tests.
-To run a specific test file or a specific test within a file, specify it directly (e.g., `pytest tests/test_wallet.py::test_create_new_coldkey`).
+- **Running Tests**: Use `pytest` from the root directory of the btcli repository to run all tests.
+To run a specific test file or a specific test within a file, specify it directly (e.g., `pytest tests/e2e_tests/test_wallet_interactions.py::test_wallet_overview_inspect`).
+  - Before submitting your PR, ensure that all tests pass by running `pytest tests/`
 - **Writing Tests**: When writing tests, cover both the "happy path" and any potential error conditions.
 Use the `assert` statement to verify the expected behavior of a function.
 - **Mocking**: Use the `pytest` library to mock certain functions (with monkeypatch) or objects when you need to isolate the functionality you're testing.
 This allows you to control the behavior of these functions or objects during testing.
 - **Test Coverage**: Use the `pytest-cov` plugin to measure your test coverage.
 Aim for high coverage but also ensure your tests are meaningful and accurately represent the conditions under which your code will run.
-- **Continuous Integration**: Bittensor uses GitHub Actions for continuous integration.
+- **Continuous Integration**: btcli uses GitHub Actions for continuous integration.
 Tests are automatically run every time you push changes to the repository.
-Check the "Actions" tab of the Bittensor GitHub repository to view the results.
+Check the "Actions" tab of the btcli GitHub repository to view the results.

 Remember, testing is crucial for maintaining code health, catching issues early, and facilitating the addition of new features or refactoring of existing code.